vvv-school/tutorial_producer-consumer/README.md

 $./tutorial_yarp-consumer-port --name /consumer2 --delay 5000
 ```

 Now you have a second consumer.
-To simulate a slow computer we add a delay (5s).
+To simulate a slow computer we added a delay (5s), which is the time the consumer waits before reading from the port.

 Connect the second consumer to the producer:

 ```
 yarp connect /producer /consumer2
 ```

 What happens to the producer?
-What happens when you disconnect one of the consumer?
+What happens when you disconnect one of the consumers?

 Try connecting using a different protocol (i.e. udp):